-President Ferdinand "Bongbong" Marcos Jr. must live up to what he said during the elections on he was in favor of decriminalizing abortion, a group of women's rights organizations said Monday.
+President Ferdinand "Bongbong" Marcos Jr. must live up to what he said during the elections on how he supports the decriminalization of abortion, a group of women's rights organizations said Monday.

 Following a seismic ruling of the U.S. Supreme Court that voided the American women's constitutional right to terminate pregnancies, the Philippines must do what it can to cushion the backslide's impact and protect the health and lives of Filipino women, the Philippine Safe Abortion Advocacy Network (PINSAN) said.